RoboJackets/robocup-software/docs/source/installation.rst

    ./bin/simulator-cli

+You won't see anything output for this.
 Note also that the absolute filepath works from any directory:

 .. code-block:: sh